Create passwords and PINs not easily associated with you

 Safeguard your at-home information

-- Use a cross-cut shredder to shred all personal documents you are throwing away, such as your bank account statements, credit card statements and quarterly reports on brokerage accounts.
+- Use a shredder to dispose of all personal documents you are throwing away, such as your bank account statements, credit card statements and quarterly reports on brokerage accounts.

 - Shred (or, at the very least, tear up) any unwanted credit card offers.
 If you are inundated with credit card offers, you can remove your name from the Direct Marketing Association's unsolicited mail list: www.dmaconsumers.org/consumerassistance.html

-- If you receive telemarketing calls, register with the National Do Not Call Registry: www.donotcall.gov
+- If you receive telemarketing calls, register your landline and mobile phone number with the National Do Not Call Registry: www.donotcall.gov

-- Keep a list of your credit card numbers, their 1-800 phone numbers and your driver's license number in a safe-deposit box in the event your wallet is ever stolen.
+- Keep a list of your credit card numbers, their customer service phone numbers and your driver's license number in a safe-deposit box in the event your wallet is ever stolen.

 Rapport provides an extra layer of protection by working alongside clients' anti-virus software and firewall to help: